-To promote sustainable fashion with pre-owned and vintage pieces, we invited Twiggy back to Vogue to recreate her iconic 1967 shot using the same vintage accessories sourced from eBay.
+To promote sustainable fashion through pre-owned and vintage, we brought Twiggy back to Vogue to recreate her iconic 1967 shot—using the very same vintage accessories, sourced from eBay.

 Cannes: Bronze Lion